HumanBrainProject/kg-search/README.md

 # Backend
 The backend for the search UI is an Elasticsearch instance.
-You'll find the backend scripts on Gitlab at https://github.com/HumanBrainProject/kg-search
+You'll find the backend scripts on GitHub at https://github.com/HumanBrainProject/kg-search

 ____